 – We would want to be alert.
 Our heart would beat much quicker, allowing us to respond to threats around us at lightning speed.

 All in all, it’s a pretty magical thing.
 But when the stress is created while we’re sitting at our desk all day, we don’t have the opportunity to burn it off as much as we would if we were, say, in a fight to the finish with a sabre-toothed tiger.

 How Does Cortisol Relate to Weight Gain?

 When the cortisol that has been pumped throughout our system is just sitting in our bodies, those sugars that were released to fight off bad guys redistribute into our lower abdomen (which many of us women call “the pouch”), causing weight gain.
-Our heartbeats stay elevated potentially leading to high blood pressure, and our immune systems can become depressed, which can lead to illnesses as severe as cancer.
+Our heartbeats stay elevated potentially leading to high blood pressure, and our immune systems can become depressed, which can lead to illnesses.